-In the early 80's Philips produced a series of business/home microcomputers generically known as the P2000 series.
+In the early 1980s Philips produced a series of business/home microcomputers generically known as the P2000 series.
 There were five different lines developed over the few years the machines were produced: the P2000T, P2000M, P2000B (later called P2500), P2000C and finally the Yes, a MS-DOS machine.
-The weird thing about these different machines was that they were all incompatible with each other.
+However, all these different machines were all incompatible with each other.

 The P2000C, was probably the most advanced of the P2000 series and the early portable from Philips.
 It was a heavy luggable computer.
 In fact, users didn't pick it up and carry its 15 kg unless they really had to!
 Also as with almost all early portable machines it was not battery powered but mains only.
 With its twin Z80 processors - the second was dedicated to I/O - the P2000C was one of the faster CP/M system, faster than most of the PC's of the day for several professional applications.
 Furthermore, it could run MS-DOS software thanks to an optional 8088 'CoPower' card.Its two 160 KB 5 1/4" floppy disk drives (later 2 x 600 KB) were able to read almost all the widely used CP/M disk formats like those of Osborne and Kaypro.

 Comment on This Page

 Philips P2000C -P2012 Manuals: